ataylor89/weatherforecast/README.md

     http://localhost:8080

 The web browser resolves the domain name "localhost" to the IP address 127.0.0.1.
-The port number 8080 is needed to open a socket with the server.
+The port number 8080 is needed to open a connection with the server.
 The port number specifies which port the server is listening on.

 ## Some notes on network programming